 Like a similar case on Roselle Park involving anti-Biden signs that have profanity, local officials cited offensive language that could be viewed by children.

 In Roselle Park, Andrea Dick has been ordered to court on July 15 for refusal to remove her signs.
 She has already said if the judge orders her to remove the signs, she will not comply and is prepared to take things "to the next level."
-In the case of Ragusa in Hazlet, his violation notice told him to remove the signs "so that further action will not be necessary."
+In the Hazlet case, the violation notice told him to remove the signs "so that further action will not be necessary."